MartinIdeal/practice/cv.md

     }
 *****
 # Experience
-Now I have no work experience, but in the future it will definitely be
+Now I have no work experience, but in the future it will definitely be.
 *****
 # Education
 Vitebsk State Technological University